 - Elevate the patients head between 15° and 30°.

 - Identify the right internal jugular vein.
 This may take some practice.
-Tt crosses the deep to the sternocleidomastoid muscle and anterior to the right ear.
-Ask the patient to turn their head to the left or perform a valsalva maneuver.
+It crosses the deep to the sternocleidomastoid muscle and anterior to the right ear.
+Ask the patient to turn their head to the left or perform a Valsalva maneuver.
 Additionally, use Hepato-Jugular Reflux to find the internal jugular vein.
 Apply firm pressure to the liver (right upper quadrant of the liver) for a few seconds and the IJV will fill with blood.
 Finally, a penlight can be very useful while trying to find the IJV.